ua-snap/snap-drupal/README.md

 Now we configure the "Teaser" view of the Project so it can be used on the page that lists all projects.
 Structure &#x2192; Content Types &#x2192; edit Projects &#x2192; Manage Display tab &#x2192; Teaser subtab button.
 Drag Project Image field above Description, change "Label" to Hidden, change format to Image Link formatter, click the settings gear, change "Link image to" Content, click Update then Save.

 Finally, we create the view for the projects page.
 Go to Structure &#x2192; Views &#x2192; Add new view.
 View name "Projects", show content of type Project sorted by title, uncheck "Create a Page", check Create a Block, display format Teaser with links / without comments, 100 items per page, don't enable the pager.
 On the next configuration page, under the "Fields" section, verify that it shows both "Website" and "Collaborator Logo" fields; click the "Website" field and configure it to be "Hidden," save, then click the "Collaborator Logo" field and change the Formatter to "Image Link Formatter".
 Add it to the existing Projects page by going to the admin menu Structure &#x2192; Blocks and drag the View: Projects block into the Content area; click to edit it and put &lt;none&gt; for the title, then change it to only display on page 'projects'.
 Save.

+### Setting up Community Charts

+Community Charts is a standalone webapp that is set up to run from the ```modules``` directory, though it's *not* a Drupal module&mdash;it's there so it's in our source control.

+ 1.